Quantum spin systems on infinite lattices: Exponential decay of correlations

 \section{Exponential decay of correlations}

 In relativistic quantum field theories with a mass gap, one has that correlations decay exponentially~\cite{fredclust}.
 Essentially this means that if $\omega$ is the ground state, $|\omega(AB)-\omega(A) \omega(B)|$ is proportional to $\exp(-\gamma d(A,B))$, where $\gamma$ is some constant and $d(A,B)$ is the distance between the supports of $A$ and $B$.
-The mass gap property here means that there are only massive particles in the theory, and the lightest particle has mass $m_0$.\footnote{This property can be expressed in terms of the joint spectrum of the generators of translations in the vacuum (that is, the momentum operators).
+The mass gap property here means that there are only massive particles in the theory, and the lightest particle has mass $m_0$.\footnote{This property can be expressed in terms of the joint spectrum (which we will discuss later) of the generators of translations in the vacuum (that is, the momentum operators).
 The condition is then that (expect for 0, which corresponds to the vacuum), the spectrum lies on or above the mass shell with mass $m_0$ in the forward lightcone.} The constant $\gamma$ in the bound depends on the speed of light, which as mentioned before, also gives rise to a Lieb-Robinson bound.
 A natural question is then if in the context of lattice systems, it is possible to use the Lieb-Robinson bounds we have derived here as a substitute for the speed of light, and prove an analogue of the exponential clustering theorem.
 This is indeed the case~\cite{MR2217299}, although its proof is highly non-trivial.

 To state the result we first need to give an analogue of the mass gap in the present context.
 This is done in terms of the spectrum of a Hamiltonian $H$.
-Recall that generally the Hamiltonian is a bounded operator, hence we have to be a bit more careful on how the spectrum is defined.
-Note that $H$ is a linear map from its domain $D(H)$ to some Hilbert space $\mc{H}$.
-The same is true for the linear map $H + \lambda I$ for some $\lambda \in \mathbb{C}$.
-If this map is invertible, and its inverse is a \emph{bounded} linear map, then we say that $\lambda$ is in the resolvent of $H$.
-The spectrum is the complement (in $\mathbb{C}$) of the resolvent.
-We denote the spectrum by $\operatorname{spec}(H)$.
-Unlike the case of bounded operators, the spectrum of an unbounded operator is generally not compact.
-It may also be empty, or all of $\mathbb{C}$ for example.
+Recall that generally the Hamiltonian is not a bounded operator, and it is important that we will be careful that the domain $D(H)$ is only a dense subset, since $H$ is self-adjoint.
+Its spectrum, $\operatorname{spec}(H)$, was defined in Definition~\ref{def:specunbounded}.
 Note that a Hamiltonian is a positive operator.
 In particular this implies that its spectrum is contained in the positive real line.
 With the normalisation $H \Omega = 0$ we see that $0$ is also in the spectrum.
 We then say that a Hamiltonian $H$ is \emph{gapped} if there is some $\gamma > 0$ such that